Planning a big wedding abroad? Congratulations, you’re going to have an amazing day!

 Get started early on the paperwork

-OK, no-one really wants to worry about paperwork when planning the best day of their lives.
-There’s no getting round it, though!
+Okay, no one really wants to worry about paperwork when planning the best day of their lives.
+There’s no getting around it, though!
 In fact, you’ll need to get started on your wedding paperwork well in advance.
 It should be one of the first things you do once you’ve picked a date.

 Depending on which country you’re getting married in, marriage documents could take anywhere up to six months to get sorted.